 What contact centres can learn from the Army

-Colin Hay, an ex-military man and VP Sales, UK at Intelecom, looks at what contact centres can learn from the army when it comes to creating a customer engagement centre using a five-step methodology.
+Colin Hay, an ex-military man and VP Sales, UK at Puizzel, looks at what contact centres can learn from the army when it comes to creating a customer engagement centre using a five-step methodology.

 Contact centres, like the Army, are ultimately all about people: dealing with challenges and solving problems.
 OK, so while being in a contact centre is not life-threatening, agents are on the front-line with nowhere to hide.
 The way they handle customers and prospects can make or break a situation – with no going back.